digiwhite1980/etcd/README.md

 # ETCD container based on AWS flags
 This docker images uses AWS tags to automatically deploy a multimaster ETCD cluster.
-It used the generic ETCD_ variables to provision the ETCD cluster.
+It uses the generic ETCD_ variables to provision the ETCD cluster.
 In order to do so, the image uses the internal docker.socket from the guest operating system to initiate the default configured anigeo/awscli image.
 All EC2 instances are equipped with the correct machine role (see example terraform scripts) in order to obtain the EC2 tags through the AWS cli.